SK-EID/smart-id-documentation/README.md

 Query parameter | Contents
 ----------------|---------
 timeoutMs | Request long poll timeout value in milliseconds.
 The upper bound of timeout: 120000, minimum 1000.
-If no is specified by the API client in the request, a value halfway between maximum and minimum value is used.
+If not specified by the API client in the request, a value halfway between maximum and minimum is used.

 This method can be used to retrieve session result from Smart-ID backend.